proalvo/sport-event-soundboard/README.md

 - You can create list of jingles (1-16) for the event e.g. special sound effect for goal, or play national anthem in price ceremony.
 - Change of music happens smoothly.
 - Playing jingle is silencing music by 50%.
-- There is an application programmin interface (API) to control the software from other services, such as Bitfocus Companion and Stram Deck.
+- There is an application programmin interface (API) to control the software from other services, such as Bitfocus Companion and Stream Deck.
 - Every music track can have 0..N tags (strings).
 Tags are per profile (so football profile can have different tags than award ceremony profile).
 Examples: `"23"`, `"Finland"`, `"Team GB"`, `"Goalkeeper"`, `"Warmup"`

 ![See UI](images/screenshot-1.png)